Skip to content

 ```

-Is mandatory to use req- before whatever you defined in req-id flag.
+Is mandatory to use req- before whatever you defined in req-uuid flag.

 To remove responses from localStorage, run: